Free Consultation (803) 350-9230

 Vehicle Damage Assessments

 When a vehicle is involved in a hit-and-run, the damage it sustains can be remarkably telling.
-Skilled professionals, such as accident reconstruction experts and forensic analysts, can examine vehicles involved in hit-and-runs to assess and reconstruct the sequence of events that took place.
+Skilled professionals, such as accident reconstruction experts and forensic analysts, can examine vehicles involved in hit-and-runs to assess and reconstruct the sequence of events.

 By analyzing damage patterns, these experts can determine the angle and force of a collision, potentially revealing factors such as the speed of the offending vehicle or the point of impact.
 This kind of analysis allows investigators to understand how an accident unfolded and identify the make, model, and even the color of the suspect’s vehicle.